 While it’s normal to spend more on utilities when you’re trying to cool your home in the summer, your bill shouldn’t be significantly higher than it was in the same month last year.

 You can forsee the efficiency of your system to drop 5-10% as it ages, added Hughes.
-However, if you see a spike in your energy bills, it’s worth asking a technician to examine your HVAC system to see if something’s wrong.
+However, if you notice a spike in your energy bills, it’s worth asking a technician to take a look at your HVAC system to see if something’s wrong.
 If it requires extensive repairs, you might be better off investing in a complete replacement to maximize the efficiency of your home.

 2. You have unbalanced temperatures throughout your home

 Your kitchen is freezing, but you start sweating as soon as you enter the living room.
-Why can’t your HVAC system cultivate a steady temperature throughout your entire home?
+Why can’t your HVAC system maintain a steady temperature throughout your entire home?

 “A system that’s too large for the home can do short cycling.
 The temperature gets satisfied in the house too quickly, and it causes the system to turn off,” said Jon Carman, vice president of sales at Service Experts.
 “The humidity will remain, though, and it will feel stickier and warmer in parts of your home.
 A new air conditioning system with today’s technology would help you eliminate those swings of hot and cold.”

-Hughes points out that it’s also worth looking into your ductwork if you experience uneven temperatures.
+Hughes points out that it’s also worth examining your ductwork if you experience uneven temperatures.

 “The ductwork is what spreads warm and cool air to each individual area in the home.
-It’s essential that whoever comes out to replace your HVAC system look at the ductwork to make sure it can handle the amount of air that the system needs to move,” he said.
+It’s very important that whoever comes out to replace your HVAC system look at the ductwork to make sure it can handle the amount of air that the system needs to move,” he said.

 3. Your HVAC system runs continually